-This investment is a key part of Lilly’s global commitment to make its operations carbon neutral by 2030.Read more about Roche’s commitment to minimise their environmental footprint here.
+This investment is a key part of Lilly’s global commitment to make its operations carbon neutral by 2030.Read more about Lilly’s 2030 environmental goals on their website

 MSD commits to achieve carbon neutrality across its operations by 2025 and will reduce value chain emissions 30% by 2030, from a 2019 baseline.

 MSD has accelerated its previous goal of sourcing 100% renewable energy for purchased electricity by 15 years, to 2025, and has recently contracted three new virtual power purchase agreements (VPPAs) that will address approximately 35% of the emissions from electricity use.

 A newly developed Low Carbon Transition Playbook includes a gap assessment for sites to evaluate the maturity of their energy programs and helps create plans to build toward a carbon-neutral future.Read more about MSD's plans on their website